FAMILIAR-project/familiar-documentation/README.md

-FAMILIAR manual
+FAMILIAR documentation
 ======

+This repository contains:
-The manual documents all the operations and facilities provided by FAMILIAR
+ * The manual that documents all the operations and facilities provided by the FAMILIAR language (in progress)

-(in progress)
+ * Presentations made in international events or used for teaching FAMILIAR
+ * Scripts associated to the presentations or the manual